Citizenship ceremony

 If you don't attend a citizenship ceremony within this time, you might have to make a new application.

-You would normally expect to book your ceremony within 3 months of being sent an official invitation from the Home Office.
+You should expect for your ceremony to be booked within 3 months of being sent an official invitation from the Home Office.

 If you live in: